Delta, United Airlines become latest companies to cut NRA ties

 The attrition of NRA corporate partners began on Thursday when three rental car brands owned by Enterprise Holdings Inc said they were ending discount programs, and First National Bank of Omaha said it would not renew the NRA’s contract to issue a co-branded Visa card.

-By Friday, the list of defectors grew to include Symantec Corp, which ended a discount program for its LifeLock identity theft product.
+By Friday, the list of defectors grew to include Symantec Corp (SYMC.O), which ended a discount program for its LifeLock identity theft product.
 Home security company SimpliSafe and Hertz Corp also terminated discount programs.

-Chubb Ltd said it would stop underwriting a NRA-branded insurance policy for gun owners that covers legal costs in self-defense shootings.
-Another insurer, MetLife Inc, also said it had ended an auto and home incentive program for NRA members.
+Chubb Ltd (CB.N) said it would stop underwriting a NRA-branded insurance policy for gun owners that covers legal costs in self-defense shootings.
+Another insurer, MetLife Inc (MET.N), also said it had ended an auto and home incentive program for NRA members.
 And North American Van Lines said it was scrapping its affiliate relationship with the NRA.

 The U.S. Constitution’s Second Amendment protects the right of Americans to bear arms.
 The NRA, which has long used campaign donations and effective lobbying to command political influence, argues that stricter gun control would erode individual rights.